 The Rialto Market is buzzing with activity; boats pull up to docks and burly men unload crates of blood red oranges and artichokes, locals laugh and socialize with the shop keepers, and the fish mongers scale and prepare the fresh catches of the day.
 This is the main market for locals on the island of […]

 “Thou shall not steal” is known as the eighth commandment – Christianity is built on the Ten Commandments.
 Yet somehow the most holiest of places in Venice, St. Mark’s Basilica, exists thanks to people breaking the 8th commandment!
-To my surprise I listened to our guide Giussepina talk about how everything we were looking at […]
+“Borrowed” Contraband in St. Mark’s Basilica To my surprise I listened to our guide Giussepina talk about […]

 Put the word “secret” in front of anything and you’ll get people’s attention.
 It congers up thoughts of voyeurism, hushed tones, sneaking around, mafia, politics, and religion.
 Putting the words “Doge’s Palace” behind it creates even more allure…that is if you know what the Doge’s Palace is.
-If you’ve set foot in Venice, then you’ve […]
+Doge’s Palace Tour If you’ve set foot in […]

 They are everywhere you look in Venice; you will spot them by their blue stripes and spastic leg movements.
 Some of them even have a special song they sing.
 However, they are quite rare as only about 400 of them exist in the wild…the wilds of Venice that is.
-Gondoliers maneuvering their sleek, black gondolas […]
+Gondolier – Symbol of Venice Gondoliers […]

-Island Hopping in Venice – Is it Worth It?
+Island Hopping in Venice – Visiting Murano & Burano

 “You have to go to the islands!
 You have to go to the islands!” everyone kept telling me.
 Clearly they didn’t fully appreciate my neurosis regarding how stubborn I am.
 I can’t help it, if everyone keeps telling me to do something, then I really am skeptical about it and the less and less I […]